- AV: The DL260 AV System

 FILE STORAGE: all users have 2.0GB of storage space in their home accounts.
 This storage is deemed sufficient for student academic purposes.
 It can be reached as the Z drive.
 Note: for most users (you should know if you are an exception), your ER4 Windows Desktop, My Documents, and Application Data folders are all redirected into folders of those same names on your Z drive.
 So files saved on your desktop, count against your quote.

 SOFTWARE INSTALLATIONS: users are not to install any software on the ER4 systems.
 This includes installing software in your home directories (Z drive) so that they can be run on the system.
 This most specifically includes networked programs like chat, file sharing, and instant messaging systems.
 Violators of this policy will loose account privileges.
-Requests for software related to academic pursuits should be made to the Site staff.
+Requests for software related to academic pursuits should be submitted to the ETS Service Portal.

 GAMES, CHAT & INSTANT MESSAGING: The ER4 PCs are to be used for school work only.
 Any extraneous use should be restricted to off-peak times, and should be restricted to programs installed by the systems administrators (see above).
 If asked by a staff member, or even by another student, non-class related work should be suspended immediately.